 In cases of emergency, when the City determines that an ordinance, rule, resolution or regulation must be adopted immediately without prior notice or meeting with the Association, the City shall provide such notice and opportunity to meet at the earliest practicable time following the adoption of such ordinance, rule, resolution or regulation.

-All communications and/or notices shall be delivered to the Association by the City via email to all Association representatives and their labor relations consultant.
+All communications and/or notices shall be delivered to the Association by the City via email to the current board members of the association.
 Reasonable notice shall be considered to be seventy-two (72) hours.

-Section 5 - Association Stewards
+Section 5 - Association Officers